Nils Åman

-Nils Åman (born 7 February 2000) is a Swedish professional ice hockey centre for the Vancouver Canucks of the National Hockey League (NHL).
-He was drafted by the Colorado Avalanche in the sixth round of the 2020 NHL Entry Draft with the 167th overall pick, though he never played for the organization.
+Nils Åman (born 7 February 2000) is a Swedish professional ice hockey centre for Djurgårdens IF of the Swedish Hockey League (SHL).
+He was drafted by the Colorado Avalanche in the sixth round of the 2020 NHL entry draft with the 167th overall pick, though he never played for the organization.
+He has played in the National Hockey League (NHL) with the Vancouver Canucks.

 Early life

-Nils Åman is from the town of Skogsbo, near Avesta, Sweden.
+Åman is from the town of Skogsbo, near Avesta, Sweden.
 His youth club was Skogsbo SK until U14, after which he joined Avesta BK.